ShiftbrainStd/harmonic-modular-scale/README.md

 This module exposes a main function and a mixin:

-- `get-sizes`: a function returning a list containing a font-size and an optional lin-height.
+- `get-sizes`: a function returning a list containing a font-size and an optional line-height.
 - `sizes`: a mixin outputting a font-size and line-height.
 Uses `get-sizes` internally.

 ### `get-sizes`